 Crochet Sweater Patterns for Beginners

-If you’re more of a beginner crocheter, please don’t be intimidated by the scope of making an entire sweater.
+If you're more of a beginner crocheter, please don't be intimidated by the scope of making an entire sweater.
 This is a perfect first garment project to try.
 The thicker yarn and super easy construction make this crochet sweater pattern way faster and easier than it looks!
+Plus, you can follow the step-by-step video tutorial to learn how to make a Haven Cardigan right alongside me.

 Help for All the Visual Learners